Back

 Dating apps have made infidelity easier than ever — but they’ve also made it easier to uncover.
 Whether it’s emotional dissatisfaction, curiosity, or thrill-seeking, the reasons behind cheating are complex.

 If you’re struggling with doubts, remember that trust is built on honesty.
-And if you suspect something’s wrong, check if someone has an active Tinder account to find the clarity you deserve.
+If you suspect something’s wrong, our full guide on finding someone on Tinder covers the methods available and the limits of each one.

 Share this article: